xuzmocode4-325/xuzmocode4-325/README.md

 - 👋 Hi, I’m @xuzmocode4-325
-- 👀 I’m interested in art, design and philosophy.
+- 👀 I’m interested in art, design and philosophy and sustainability.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I use my spare time to learn HTML, CSS and JavaScript for fullstack web development.
+- ✨ I'm currently an intern data scientist studying Python and SQL for machine learning at Explore AI Academy
-- 💞️ I’m looking to collaborate on web-based social gaming applications.
+- 💞️ I’m looking to collaborate on full-stack data applications for web and mobile.
 - 📫 How to reach me... my Twitter handle is @xuzmonomi.

 <!---